-'The Welfare of Animals at the Time of Killing Regulations 2015' set out specific requirements for the slaughter of animals by the Jewish and Muslim methods.
-These Regulations implement Council Regulation (EC) No 1099/2009 on the protection of animals at the time of killing.
-The Regulations state that, amongst other things:
+'The Welfare of Animals at the Time of Killing Regulations 2015' sets out specific requirements for the slaughter of animals by the Jewish and Muslim methods.
+These Regulations implement European Council Regulation (EC) No 1099/2009 on the protection of animals at the time of killing.
+The Regulation states that, amongst other things:

-- The animal's throat must be cut by rapid, uninterrupted movements of a hand-held knife. - Both carotid arteries and both jugular veins must be severed. - The knife used to slaughter the animal must be inspected immediately before killing to ensure it is undamaged and of sufficient size and sharpness to kill that animal in the manner described in the first bullet point, above.
+the animal"s throat must be cut by rapid, uninterrupted movements of a hand-held knife;

+both carotid arteries and both jugular veins must be severed;

+the knife used to slaughter the animal must be inspected immediately before killing to ensure it is undamaged and of sufficient size and sharpness to kill that animal in the manner described in the first bullet point, above.

 Further, religious slaughter can only take place in a licensed slaughterhouse.
-This requirement was initially added as an amendment to the previous slaughter www.rspca.org.uk Page 1 of 3
+This requirement was initially added as an amendment to previous legislation.